Public works contracts frequently asked questions

 Q. Who completes and files the Notice of Completion of Public Works Contract form?

 A. The awarding agency must fill out the Notice of Completion form and submit it.
 The form serves as a request for the us to review whether the contractor has any outstanding tax liabilities.
+More information and the form are available at Labor & Industries Public Works Projects.

 Q. What is the difference between a Contractor Bid Letter and a Contractor Release of Retainage?